kazumah1/sigyl/packages/web/state/plan.md

 - No plaintext secret values are ever exposed in list or get-by-id API responses.
 - Only the user who creates/updates a secret sees the value, and only at that moment.
 - Follows industry best practices for secret management security.

+## [UI Update] MCP Icons Now Use favicon.png

+- All MCP/package icons in the marketplace grid, MCP package page, and MCP server list now use favicon.png for a consistent branded look.
+- Replaced previous generic icons (code, package, status, etc.) with favicon.png in:
+  - Marketplace cards (MCPExplorer)
+  - MCP package page (MCPPackagePage)
+  - MCP server list (MCPServersList)
+- Also removed the star rating UI from the MCP package page.